bkcatton/NeighbourEats/README.md

    iii.
 Maps JavaScript API

 2. You will need your own Stripe API key.
-Sign up for one [here](https://stripe.com/docs/api).
+Sign up for one [here](https://stripe.com/docs/api)

-3. Assign both of the API keys to your own .env file in the /client directory.
-See the `.env.example` file for reference.
+3. Assign both of the API keys to your own `.env` file in the /client directory.
+See the `.env.example` file for reference

 4. You may need to download an extension to allow CORS on your browser.
 We used [this extension](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) from the chrome web store.

 ### Install PostgreSQL
-- Ensure you have installed on your local machine
+- Ensure you have [PostgreSQL](https://www.postgresql.org/docs/13/app-psql.html) installed on your local machine.
+- Create a database on your local machine and put the appropriate keys to the `.env` file in the /server directory.
+See the `.env.example` file for reference.

 ### Install Dependencies